o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 CTest is similar to other test frameworks like GoogleTest, PyTest, JUnit, or NUnit; though it uses a higher-level generic interface.
 CTest registers each test as a string of command-line arguments, and reports on whether invoking those arguments succeeded (returned `0`) without hanging.
 CTest can also coordinate running tests in parallel processes.
 Unlike other test runners, CTest is programming language agnostic by interfacing with the OS shell.
 However this means a notable feature is absent from CTest: other test frameworks typically provide a lower-level interface which directly invokes functions inside a specific programming language.
 To provide this function-level execution, O3DE uses CTest to invoke lower-level test runners.

 O3DE provides wrapper code to help register tests for frameworks such as GoogleTest and PyTest into CTest.
-Along with the provided test-tools, these wrappers enable writing tests which can run on any operating system.
+Along with the provided test-tools, these wrappers enable writing tests that can run on any operating system supported by the underlying frameworks.
 XML files are generated to track the low-level results not reported to CTest, and artifacts are saved such as log output and crash dumps.

 ![CTest calls other test runners](/images/user-guide/testing/getting-started/ctest_to_runners.png)